Structured-Emersion-Theory/Structured-Emersion-Theory/docs/core/Glossary.md

 ---

+**Structural Thickening**
+An increase in local resistance due to mass or field saturation.
+Thickening stabilizes flickers, slows tempo, and alters the behavior of nearby structures.
+Related: Law 8 – Structural Thickening

+---

 **Collapse**
 A failure of coherence due to overloaded structural tension.
 Collapse may result in a null zone (black hole), field reformation, or radiation leak.
 Related: Law 13 – Collapse and Field Reformation

----

-**Structural Resistance**
-The measure of how much effort is required for a ripple to maintain coherence across a region.
-Resistance varies based on structure density and interference history.
-Related: Law 7 – Structural Resistance and Redshift, Equation – F_g = –∇P_s

 ---